01

 1Connection

-The user selects Gmail or Outlook on the connect screen.
+Gmail & Outlook (OAuth2): The user selects their provider on the connect screen.
 A browser window opens to the provider's sign-in page.
 After authentication, the browser redirects to a local loopback server (http://127.0.0.1) that Ciela has opened for exactly this purpose.
 The authorization code is exchanged for access and refresh tokens entirely on the user's device.
-Multiple accounts can be connected; each is isolated in its own keyring entry and DB partition.
+OAuth policy requires the system browser — embedded webviews are prohibited for security reasons.
+Ciela makes this seamless: the app shows a waiting screen, and the browser tab closes automatically after authentication completes.

 2Scan